Strictly Come Dancing 2019 is in full swing with all the contestants now in the heat of battle of dancefloor and the first celebrity eliminated.

 Who are the 2019 Strictly Come Dancing judges?

+The judge lineup will look slightly different in 2019.
 Bruno Tonioli and Craig Revel Horwood return for another series of bickering and dancefloor musings, alongside head judge Shirley Ballas.

 Darcey Bussell has quit the show after seven years and the BBC are currently casting for her replacement.